laufrankb/MiamiFintechProject2/README.md

 ## Maximum Likelihood Estimator from NLTK

+This [article](https://www.kaggle.com/alvations/n-gram-language-model-with-nltk/notebook) served as a starting point to our endeavor in text prediction.

-Check out this [article](https://www.nltk.org/api/nltk.lm.html) for more information on the MLE model.
+Check out the [Language Model Module](https://www.nltk.org/api/nltk.lm.html) from NTLK for more information on the different models to choose from.

 # Natural Language Processing